 - We celebrate the completion of the Bible in Shawi, which our missionaries were able to assist in seeing come to life.
 We have worked on projects like getting recordings of Scripture to the Shawi, which they can listen to on their cellphones.

-- We now own property, which provides a safe place for our missionaries to live and a safe haven for Shawi to visit.
+- We own property, which provides a safe place for our missionaries to live and a safe haven for Shawi to visit.
+We hope to expand it to include a training facility for Shawi people and a team house for short-term trips.